kachrist/UARK-NASA-RMC/To-Do.md

 Competitions:
    2019-2020:
    - EVERYTHING
-   - CAD models
+   - CAD images - SEE SLIDESHOW CONTAINER COMMENT
+      - The head slideshow.css has been added to the 2019-2020 page
+      - The slideshow container (without the pictures) has been added
+      - KC: As I'm sure you'd know - straight copy paste didn't work. -KR
    - Team Leads (Who Are We for real though?
-Section)
+Section) - MAYBE
    - Add Team picture
    - DONE: KC: Fix using 'Home.css' file on this page
    - DONE: KR: Sub-Team Breakdown